armory/knowledge-base/_posts/admin/2020-04-17-enable-mptv2.md

 Note that Armory's Pipeline as Code and the open source Managed Pipeline Templates are not integrated and do not work together.

-If you want to enable Managed Pipeline Templates, add the following configuration to `SOME HAL CONFIG FILE`:
+If you want to enable Managed Pipeline Templates UI, add the following configuration to `SOME HAL CONFIG FILE`:

 ```
 <insert instructions to enable>